microsoft/connected-fleet-refarch/src/TelemetryPlatform/Functions/README.md

 az functionapp config appsettings set --name functions-yyyyyyyyyyyyy --resource-group eg-telemetryplatform --settings VehicleEventEventHubConnectionString="Endpoint=<fleet integration hub endpoint>"
 ```

-1. Restart the Function App from the portal or using the following commmand (replace the values as appropiate)
+* Restart the Function App from the portal or using the following commmand (replace the values as appropiate)

 ```bash
 az functionapp restart --name functions-yyyyyyyyyyyyy --resource-group eg-telemetryplatform
 ```

+## Verification

-1. Use the Test Client to send data.
+* Use the Test Client to send data.
 If the configuration is correct, the data will be processed by the Function Apps and land in the Event Hubs for the Fleet Integration.
 The Telemetry Platform is configured to send all messages to the Azure Data Explorer instance.
 You can also monitor the log files from the command line using the following command:

 ```bash
 func azure functionapp logstream functions-yyyyyyyyyyyyy ``